Aniket213/Cube-Runner-Game/README.md

 ## Gameplay

 - **Objective**: Collect as many red cubes as possible while avoiding other colored obstacles.
-- **Controls**: Use arrow keys or swipe gestures to move the player cube forward, left, and right.
+- **Controls**: Use arrow keys or swipe gestures to move the player cube left and right.
 - **Scoring**: The score is based on the number of red cubes collected.

 ## Screenshots